fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/reporting/agencies/agencies.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Agency ID [/api/v2/reporting/agencies/{agency_code}/?{page,limit,order,sort}]
+# Agencies Reporting Overview [/api/v2/reporting/agencies/overview?{fiscal_year,fiscal_period,search,page,limit,order,sort}]

-This endpoint is used to power USAspending.gov's about the data agency page.
-This data can be used to better understand the way an agency submits data.
+This endpoint is used to power USAspending.gov's about the data agencies page.
+This data can be used to better understand the ways agencies submit data.

 ## GET

-This endpoint returns an overview of government agency submission data.
+This endpoint returns an overview of government agencies submission data.

 + Parameters

+    + `fiscal_year`: 2020 (required, number)
+        The fiscal year.
+    + `fiscal_period`: 10 (required, number)
+        The fiscal period.
-    + `agency_code`: `020` (required, string)
+    + `search` (optional, string)
-        The specific agency code.
+        The agency name to filter on.
     + `page` (optional, number)
         The page of results to return based on the limit.
         + Default: 1